-On July 15, 2019, the Company completed the private placement of up to \$100,000 aggregate principal of its 12.5% Senior Secured Notes due 2025 (the "12.5% Notes") and issued warrants for 2,000,000 shares of common stock (the "Warrants"), at \$0.001 par value per share.
+On July 15, 2019, the Company completed the private placement of up to \$100,000 aggregate principal of its 12.5% S Notes (the "Notes") and issued warrants for 2,000,000 shares of common stock (the "Warrants"), \$0.001 per value per share.

-Upon closing of the indenture for the 12.5% Notes (the "Base Indenture"), the Company issued \$70,000 of the 12.5% Notes (the "Initial Notes") along with the Warrants and rights of first offer (the "First Offer Rights") to the noteholders participating in this transaction.
+Upon closing of the Indenture for the 12.5% Notes (the "Base Indenture"), the Company issued \$70,000 of the 12.5% Notes (the "Initial Notes") along with the Warrants and rights of first offer (the "First Offer Rights") to the Noteholders participating in this transaction.
 Issuance of the Initial Notes and Warrants provided net proceeds of \$66,082.

-On November 3, 2020, the Company entered into the First Supplemental Indenture (the "First Supplemental Indenture" and, together with all other subsequent supplemental indentures and the Base Indenture, collectively, the "Indenture") by and among the Company and U.S. Bank National Association, as Trustee (the "Trustee") and Collateral Agent thereunder to the Base Indenture, by and between the Company and the Trustee.
-Under the Second Supplemental Indenture, the Company repaid \$22,500 of its \$70,000 outstanding 12.5% Notes from the upfront proceeds received under the Monetization Agreement.
-Further, the Company entered into an additional Purchase Agreement with its lenders whereby the Company issued in aggregate \$4,000 of additional 12.5% Notes (the "Additional Notes") in lieu of paying a prepayment premium to two lenders on the early repayment of the 12.5% Notes discussed above.
-The result of these two transactions reduced the net balance of the Company's 12.5% Senior Notes outstanding in the aggregate to \$51,500 at December 31, 2020, and such aggregate principal amount remains outstanding as of September 30, 2021.
-The \$4,000 principal issuance will be repaid proportionally over the same maturities as the other 12.5% Notes.
-The Company also paid to one of its lenders a \$2,250 premium as result of the early retirement of debt.
+On November 3, 2020, the Company entered into the First Supplemental Indenture (the "Supplemental Indenture" and, together with the Base Indenture, the "Indenture") by and among the Company and U.S. Bank National Association, as Trustee (the "Trustee") and Collateral Agent thereunder to the Base Indenture, by and between the Company and the Trustee.
+Under the Supplemental Indenture, the Company repaid \$22,500 of its \$70,000 outstanding 12.5% Notes from the upfront proceeds received under the Monetization Agreement.
+Further, the Company entered into an additional Purchase Agreement with its lenders whereby the Company issued in aggregate \$4,000 of additional 12.5% Notes (the "2020 Additional Notes") in lieu of paying a prepayment premium to two lenders on the early repayment of the 12.5% Notes discussed above.
+The result of these two transactions reduced the net balance of the Company's 12.5% Senior Notes outstanding in the aggregate to \$51,500 at December 31, 2020, and such aggregate principal amount remains outstanding as of March 31, 2021.
+The \$4,000 principal issuance shall be repaid proportionally over the same maturities as the other 12.5% Notes.
+The Company also paid to one its lenders a \$2,250 premium as result of the early retirement of debt.

 The Company accounted for the \$22,500 debt repayment as a debt modification of the 12.5% Notes.
-The fees paid to lenders inclusive of (i) \$2,250 early premium prepayment and (ii) \$4,000 issuance of Additional Notes in lieu of paying a prepayment penalty were recorded as additional debt discount, amortized over the remaining life of the 12.5% Notes using the effective interest method.
-Loan origination costs of \$220 associated with the Additional Notes were expensed as incurred.
+The fees paid to lenders inclusive of (i) \$2,250 early premium prepayment and (ii) \$4,000 issuance of Additional Notes in lieu of paying a prepayment penalty have been recorded as additional debt discount, amortized over the remaining life of the 12.5% Notes using the effective interest method.
+Loan origination costs of \$220 associated with Additional Notes were expensed as incurred.
 Existing deferred discounts and loan origination fees on the 12.5% Notes are amortized as an adjustment of interest expense over the remaining term of modified debt using the effective interest method.

-The First Supplemental Indenture contains a provision whereby, as the Company receives any cash proceeds from the Monetization Agreement, each noteholder has the right to require the Company to redeem all or any part of such noteholder's outstanding 12.5% Notes at a repurchase price in cash equal to 112.5% of the principal amount, plus accrued and unpaid interest.
+The Amendment contains a provision whereby as the Company receives any cash proceeds from the Monetization Agreement, each Noteholder has the right to require the Company to redeem all or any part of such Noteholder's outstanding 12.5% Notes at a repurchase price in cash equal to 112.5% of the principal amount, plus accrued and unpaid interest.
 This repurchase offer is capped at 30% of the cash proceeds received by the Company as the contingent milestones are attained, if any, up through June 30, 2025.
-A valuation study was performed by an independent third party appraiser and updated as of September 30, 2021.
-Based on the valuation study, the put option was valued at \$258, of which \$111 has been recorded in Accrued expenses and \$147 has been recorded in Other non-current liabilities.
-The embedded put option is deemed to be a derivative under ASC 815 Derivatives and Hedging, which requires the recording of the embedded put option at fair value and subject to remeasurement at each reporting period.
-In addition, as of the closing of this transaction, the Company issued to the holders of the 12.5% Notes warrants to purchase 143,000 shares of its common stock.
+A valuation study was performed by an independent third party appraiser and updated as of March 31, 2021.
+Based on the valuation study, the put option was valued at \$590, of which \$399 has been recorded in Accrued expenses and \$191 has been recorded in Other non-current liabilities.
+The embedded put option is deemed to be a derivative under ASC Berivatives and Hedging, which requires the recording of the embedded put option at fair value and subject to remeasurement at each reporting period.